szx0112/Co-optimalCoveragePathPlanner/README.md

 1. OBBTree
 2. RRT
 3. Quality evaluation
+4. etc.

 # Credits
-This algorithm was developed by Zhexiong Shang with the help and support from Prof. Zhigang Shen and Prof. Justin Bradley
+This algorithm was developed by Zhexiong Shang under the supervison and support from Prof. Zhigang Shen and Prof. Justin Bradley